The Best Citizenship by Investment Programs for 2022

 While there have been rumors of economic passport programs popping up in random Pacific islands over the years, there is currently only one offering passports by investment – Vanuatu.

-It’s almost a shame to lump Vanuatu under ‘Other RBI programs, but it’s not just its location that makes it obscure.
+It’s almost a shame to lump the Vanuatu citizenship by investment program under ‘Other RBI programs, but it’s not just its location that makes it obscure.
 This program is quite complex and difficult to unravel, without an official website and government officials that sometimes say conflicting things.

 There are various donation options and even the most seasoned of expats with their ear to the ground don’t really understand how they work.